-Smart meters allow you to see exactly how much energy you’re using in real time, and which appliances are using the most electricity, via an in-home display unit, smartphone or tablet.
+Smart meters will allow you to see exactly how much energy you’re using in near real-time, and which appliances are using the most electricity, via an in-home display unit, smartphone or tablet.
 This means you'll have way more information and insight into your energy usage throughout the day, which should help you to reduce your consumption.

-Improved energy efficiency and reduced consumption is not only good for your pocket; it’s good for the environment too!
+Improved energy efficiency and reduced consumption are not only good for your pocket; it’s good for the environment too!

 The less energy you use, the happier Mother Nature will be!

 Your monthly or bi-monthly electricity bills will also become 'smart' too.